Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Finding the citation of an original species authority for any species can be a bit daunting.
 But there are some great tools to help you identify the current accepted scientific name, the original scientific name, and the work in which it was cited.
 Additionally, thanks to digital archives, you may actually be able to view the original publication.

 Wikipedia is a useful tool for looking up species.
+It is also helpful for finding background information and major works of eminent zoologists and naturalists who named many species.
 Just remember, it is a crowd-sourced resource, so its accuracy may not be 100%.
 Use it to find the scientific name and potentially the author of the original species description.

 Eschmeyer's Catalog of Fishes

 An authoritative reference for taxonomic fish names, featuring a searchable on-line database.
 This resource is particularly useful for references to published works about a fish ranging from the original description to taxonomic reclassification.

 WoRMS is a comprehensive database of marine taxonomic information.
 In particular, it is useful for viewing changes in taxonomic classification and nomenclature over time.
 You can often find the original species name as well as the current accepted species name.